michaelnic505/VEO---Computer-Vision-Assistant-for-Blind-Users---Edition-1/README.md

+# VEO Vision
+# News / Updates

+We are excited to announce that new documentation and resources for VEO Vision will be published soon.
+This includes user guides, installation instructions, and examples to help you explore the full capabilities of the app.

+Stay tuned for updates as we continue improving the project and adding more content to support users.

+About VEO Vision

+VEO Vision is part of our suite of accessibility-focused projects under Stardust DevEngine.
+The app is designed to provide innovative and practical solutions for users with visual impairments, enhancing their experience and independence through technology.

 # VEO - Computer Vision Assistant
 This branch contains **partial code** for demonstration purposes.
 The full project will be uploaded in stages.